Office of Student Life

 In-Person Quizzes/Exams

-If your exams are designed to be administered in-person, then to receive accommodations you will schedule your exams at SLDS using AIM.
+If your exams are designed to be administered in-person, you should schedule with SLDS to receive your exam accommodations.
 If your instructor is willing to proctor the exam with accommodations themselves, that is also an alternative option.
+As a result of SLDS operational changes, you can schedule exams on the class exam day or up to two business days after, based on the date specified in the Alternative Testing Agreement.

 • Reading Day: CLOSED